man0rmachine/man0rmachine/README.md

 I like to make games and have fun doing it

-Skills: C# / Unity / Cura / Blender / Ableton / Adobe
+Skills: C# / JS / Unity / Cura / Blender / Ableton / Adobe

 - 🔭 I’m currently working on a couple games and personal projects
 - 🌱 I’m currently learning C#, Unity, level design, UI design, web and others